Deploy Sigma Agents. Secure by default.

 Same platform.
 Same governance.

 No dead ends or new integrations.
-Sigma Agents take secure action across your stack.
+Sigma Agents take governed action across your stack.

 Agents that can detect, reason, and act